coursera-dl/coursera-dl/README.md

 ### Installing dependencies on your own

 **Warning:** This method is not recommended unless you know what you are doing.

+You can use the `pip` program to install the dependencies on your own.
+They are all listed in the `requirements.txt` file (and the extra dependencies needed for development are listed in the `requirements-dev.txt` file).

+To use this method, you would proceed as:

+    pip install -r requirements.txt
+    pip install -r requirements-dev.txt

+The second line above should only be needed if you intend to help with development (and help is *always* welcome) or if a maintainer of the project asks you to install extra packages for debugging purposes.

-Once again, before filing bug reports, if you installed the dependencies own your own, please check that the versions of your modules are at least those recommended in the `requirements.txt` file.
-The `requirements.txt` file is the official resource that we use as reference and support.
+Once again, before filing bug reports, if you installed the dependencies on your own, please check that the versions of your modules are at least those recommended according to the `requirements.txt` file (and, `requirements-dev.txt` file, if applicable).

-Yet once again, you may choose to install the dependencies yourself, but our users had issues that not all resources (videos etc.) were downloaded with versions of the dependencies different than those listed in the `requirements.txt` file.

-In any case, you may want to install:

-* [Beautiful Soup 4][5]: Required.
-See also html5lib below.
-  - Ubuntu/Debian: `sudo apt-get install python-bs4`
-  - Mac OSX + MacPorts: `sudo port install py-beautifulsoup4`
-  - Other: `pip install beautifulsoup4`
-* [Argparse][6]: Required (but you only need to install with Python 2.6)
-  - Ubuntu/Debian: `sudo apt-get install python-argparse`
-  - Other: `pip install argparse`
-* [requests][16]: Required.
-  - Ubuntu/Debian: `sudo apt-get install python-requests`
-  - Mac OSX + MacPorts: `sudo port install py-requests`
-  - Other: `pip install requests`
-* [six][19]: Required.
-  - Ubuntu/Debian: `sudo apt-get install python-six`
-  - Mac OSX + MacPorts: `sudo port install py27-six`
-  - Other: `pip install six`
-* [html5lib][15]: Not required, but recommended for parsing pages.
-  - Ubuntu/Debian: `sudo apt-get install python-html5lib`
-  - Mac OSX + MacPorts: `sudo port install py-html5lib`
-  - Other: `pip install html5lib`
-* [easy_install][7]: Only necessary if not using prepackaged dependencies.
-Also, `pip` supersedes it.
-  - Ubuntu/Debian: `sudo apt-get install python-setuptools`

-Again, make sure that you have the versions mentioned in the file `requirements.txt` (later versions may be OK).

-On Mac OSX using MacPorts, the following may be used:

-    port
-    > select --set python python27
-    > install py-beautifulsoup
-    > install py-argparse
-    > install py-setuptools
-    > install py-requests
-    > install py27-six

 ## Create an account with Coursera